St John’s wort, Hypericum perforatum hero image

 St John’s wort, Hypericum perforatum

-St. John’s wort, Hypericum perforatum, may not be a plant you immediately think of in winter.
-This plant is pre-eminently associated with summer and St. John’s festivities in June, the time when the plant also flowers.
-Still, winter is an excellent time for me to discuss St. John’s wort.
+In folklore, St. John’s Wort, Hypericum perforatum, is a plant that is associated with summer and St. John’s Day in June, the time when the plant also blooms.
+Still, as far as I am concerned, winter is an excellent time to get to know St. John’s wort better.

 Healing properties of St. John’s wort, Hypericum perforatum

-In terms of medicinal properties, St. John’s wort is mainly known for its anti-depressant properties.
-One of the types of depression that St. John’s wort helps with is the winter blues.
-A very nice plant to have at home in the dark months to come.
-It can also be used for other mood-related disorders.
-What is less known is that St. John’s wort is very useful against skin injuries, including burns and scrapes.
-Mind you, this plant comes with a ton of warnings, so read the entire monograph carefully before using the plant.
+In terms of medicinal properties, St. John’s wort is mainly known for its antidepressant properties.
+One of the types of depression that St. John’s wort helps against is the winter blues.
+So, this is an excellent plant to have around during the dark months around the turn of the year.
+This herb can also be deployed for many other mood-related conditions.

 Magical properties and more

-St. John’s wort also has plenty of magical properties.
-Unsurprisingly, this herb is strongly associated with midsummer and the power of the sun.
-Logically, it can be used for all kinds of magic involving passion and power.
+St. John’s Wort has an abundance of magical properties.
+It will not surprise you that this herb is strongly associated with midsummer and the power of the sun.
+Logically, it can be utilised for all kinds of magic related to passion and power.
 Love magic and protection are amongst those applications.
-But there’s more.
-Read about it in the rest of the monograph.

 Botanical description St John's wort, Hypericum perforatum L.

-St. John’s wort grows on a highly branched rhizome.
-The root has buds.
-From those buds, various woody stems emerge, which are reddish in colour and have 2 longitudinal wings.
-The root buds also have a reproductive function.
-In winter the entire above-ground part of the plant dies and small shoots with green leaves can be found at the root buds.
+St. John’s wort stands on a strongly branched rhizome.
+The root has root buds.
+From these buds several woody stems emerge, which are reddish in colour and have two longitudinal wings.
+The root buds have a reproductive function.
+In winter, the entire above-ground part of the herb dies and small shoots with green leaves can be found at the root buds.

-At the top the stem branches strongly so that the flowers can catch the sun optimally.
-Along the stems, we find opposite oval leaves that are up to 3 cm in size and have no petioles.
-The leaves are covered with oil glands that are especially visible when you hold a leaf up to the light.
-The leaves then seem to be covered in tiny holes.
+Towards the top, the stem branches strongly.
+Thus, the flowers can optimally catch the sun.
+Along the stems, we find opposite, oval leaves, up to 3 cm in size, without any petioles.
+The leaves are dotted with oil glands that are especially visible when you hold a leaf up to the light.
+They make the leaves seem to be covered in holes.

-The flowers are bright yellow and star-shaped and up to 2 cm in size.
-They are placed in cymes at the stem apex.
-The oval petals have black stripes.
-The stamens are numerous, red-topped, and are arranged in 3 bundles.
-If you rub the flowers, a red dye is released.
+The flowers are bright yellow, star-shaped and up to 2 cm in size.
+They grow in cymes at stem apex.
+The oval petals show black stripes.
+The stamens are numerous, red-tipped and arranged in three bundles.
+When you rub the flowers, a red dye is released.

 Interesting facts

-The Germans regarded the red sap of the flower as the blood of Balder, the god of light and summer, and as the blood of Wotan/Odin.
-That is why the plant has been given a name associated with a prominent Christian figure, John the Baptist.
-The church wanted to thoroughly eradicate the association with Balder and Wotan.
+The Germans regarded the red sap of the flower as the blood of Balder, the god of light and summer, and as the blood of Wodan.
+That is the reason the plant has been given a name associated with a prominent Christian figure, John the Baptist.
+The church wanted to thoroughly eradicate its association with Balder and Wodan.

 St. John’s wort has been used medicinally since ancient times.